 Blinken says Nordstream 2 is Russian project that undermines Ukraine

-BERLIN, June 23 (Reuters) - Nordstream 2 is a Russian geopolitical project that undermines the security of Ukraine, U.S. Secretary of State Antony Blinken said on Wednesday, adding that the United States wants to ensure Russia does not use energy as a coercive tool against Europe or Ukraine.
+BERLIN, June 23 (Reuters) - U.S. Secretary of State Antony Blinken on Wednesday described the Nordstream 2 gas pipeline as a Russian geopolitical project that undermines the security of Ukraine, adding the United States wants to ensure Russia does not use energy as a coercive tool against any European state.

+But Blinken waived those sanctions, saying that this was in the U.S. national interest.

+Maas said Berlin wanted a solution that is acceptable for both sides.
+"We know the expectations in Washington.
+It is extremely important for us to achieve results that Washington can also support."

-(Reporting by Humeyra Pamuk Writing by Paul Carrel Editing by David Goodman )
+(Reporting by Humeyra Pamuk and Joseph Nasr; writing by Paul Carrel; editing by David Goodman and Jason Neely)

 ((paul.carrel@thomsonreuters.com;; +49 30 2888 5216; Reuters Messaging: Reuters Messaging: paul.carrel.thomsonreuters.com@reuters.net))